awesome-mws/udacity-mws-nd/2. Dynamic and Offline Capable Web Apps/README.md

 ## 9. Introducing Web Tooling and Automation
 Learn how automation and tooling can make you more productive as a developer and allow you to work more faster and more efficiently.

+1. Course Intro

+2. Cost Effectiveness

+3. Common Sense

+4.On to the course!

 ## 10. Productive Editing
 Use keyboard shortcuts and code editor extensions to speed up your development process and help to avoid repetitive typing tasks.